Aleksandr Skvortsov and Valeriy Tibiy in the courtroom, February 2023

 Case History

 Aleksandr Skvortsov is one of those convicted in the high-profile “Case of 16”.
-Shortly after the believer had served his sentence in full, the security forces searched his house.
+Shortly after the believer had served his sentence in full, law enforcement officers searched his house.
 Six months later, in December 2021, searches were carried out at the homes of 30 residents of Taganrog.
 Aleksandr was taken for interrogation and detained.
 In March 2022, Valeriy Tibiy also became a defendant in the criminal case.
-He was sent to jail despite being seriously ill.
-The third defendant in the case, Vladimir Moiseyenko, ended up in pre-trial detention in July of the same year.
-Investigators accused all three of organizing the activity of an extremist organization.
+He was detained despite being seriously ill.
+The third defendant in the case, Vladimir Moiseyenko, ended up in pretrial detention in July of the same year.
+Investigators charged all three with organizing the activity of an extremist organization.
 The case went to court in November 2022.
-During the hearings, it turned out that the FSB had been monitoring them since 2016, and an undercover agent recorded his conversations about the Bible with the believers.
+During the hearings, it turned out that the FSB had been monitoring them since 2016, and an undercover agent had recorded his conversations about the Bible with the believers.
 In June 2023, Skvortsov and Moiseyenko were sentenced to 7 and 6 years in a penal colony, respectively, and Tibiy was given a 6-year suspended sentence.
 The court of appeal, and later the court of cassation, upheld this decision.

 Timeline